oernster/EDColonizationAsst/README.md

 ## Commander / Inara configuration

-The backend needs your Inara credentials in order to enrich colonization data for your commander.
+The backend may need your Inara credentials in order to enrich colonization data for your commander in future; to add those...

 Configuration is stored in a YAML file in the `backend` directory: